Skip to main content

 NameRequiredDescription

-totalCountYesNumber of LEI candidates returned.
+totalCountYesNumber of LEI candidates returned in this page.

 matchModeUsedYesThe match mode actually applied (strict may upgrade to fuzzy).